Not accepting applications at this time

 - A 3-page proposal describing the proposed research, its relation to the dissertation, the methods for conducting the research (i.e. archival, quantitative, surveys, participant observer, secondary, and published primary sources, interviews, experimental, etc.), and a timeline.

 - An itemized budget and brief budget narrative describing how the funds will be used.
+There will be no funds allocated for travel-related research until Penn lifts its restrictions.

 - The applicant’s CV.